www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [x] Add privacy notification.
     * [x] Import editor specific css via XML document and not via global import.
       -> This is not relevant, because this Gel UI's css is a general no-code styling fitting for the webserver.
+* [ ] Write documentation for all Help actions.
+* [ ] In no-code editor, the list of available functions etc. should be queried from webserver and not be coded into the front end.
+  This information should be queried directly from `net.splitcells.gel.constraint.Query`, in order to avoid to code the same list at multiple locations.
+CURRENT
 * [ ] Make solution formatting work.
 * [ ] Document why no-code editor was created.
     * [ ] No need for syntax documentation for simple functions.